runemadsen/runemadsen-2012/writings/printing-code/lecture-form.md

 <img src="http://runemadsen-2012.s3.amazonaws.com/printing-code-2012/form/wave_small.jpg" data-slideshow="http://runemadsen-2012.s3.amazonaws.com/printing-code-2012/form/wave.jpg" />
 [Example on Github](https://github.com/runemadsen/printing-code-2012/tree/master/class_code/form/beginshape_wave)

 By using bezierVertex() you can create complicated shapes in Processing.
+If you understand how to use it, you can now create any shape possible.

-[examples of complicated form from graphic design history]
+TODO: examples of complicated form from graphic design history

 Computational vs. Organic Form